 What is CAH?

-• Androgens are a group of hormones, not a single hormone.
-They are male sex hormones.
-Androgens from the adrenal glands control body changes during puberty in both girls and boys.
-These changes include body hair in the armpits and genital area, body odor, and acne.
+- Androgens are a group of hormones, not a single hormone.
+Androgens from the adrenal glands control body changes during puberty.
+These changes include body hair in the armpits and genital area, body odor and acne.

 CAH can be masculinizing, feminizing, salt-wasting or non-salt-wasting.

-• Masculinizing: The adrenal glands in some girls with CAH make too much androgen.
-This makes their genitals look like a boy’s.
+- Masculinizing: The adrenal glands in some people with CAH make too much androgen.
+This can make their genitals look more male.

-• Feminizing: The adrenal glands in some boys with CAH make too little androgen.
-This makes their genitals look more like a girl’s.
+- Feminizing: The adrenal glands in some people with CAH make too little androgen.
+This can make their genitals look more female.

-• Non-Classic (Late-Onset): The adrenal glands in some children with CAH start making too much androgen later in childhood.
+- Non-Classic (Late-Onset): The adrenal glands in some children with CAH start making too much androgen later in childhood.
 Boys and girls with this form have typical genitals at birth.
 They can have puberty changes early.
-This form is also called late-onset.
+This form is also called late-onset CAH.

-• Salt-Wasting: The adrenal glands in some people with CAH make too little aldosterone.
-This causes salt to be lost in the urine and requires medication to be taken.
+- Salt-Wasting: The adrenal glands in some people with CAH make too little of the hormone aldosterone.
+This causes salt to be lost in the urine and leads to low blood pressure, requiring medication to be taken.

-Masculinizing and feminizing CAH are also called differences in sex development (DSD).
-DSD are a group of conditions in which the genitals or reproductive parts do not develop in a typical way before birth.
+CAH that causes changes in the genitals before birth is also called difference or variation in sex development (DSD or VSD).
+DSD or VSD are a group of conditions in which the genitals or reproductive parts do not develop in a typical way before birth.

 What Causes CAH?

-People with CAH i are born with a missing enzyme that is not working properly.
+People with CAH are born with an enzyme that is missing or not working properly.
 Enzymes are proteins that cause chemical changes.
 The adrenal glands need enzymes to make hormones from their building blocks.
-The most common type of CAH, the enzyme “21-hydroxylase” is missing or not working.
+In the most common type of CAH, the enzyme “21-hydroxylase” is missing or not working.
 Here, we are talking mainly about the most common type of CAH.

-• If the enzyme cannot change the building block into cortisol and aldosterone, they get changed into more androgen instead.
+- If the enzyme cannot change the building blocks into cortisol and aldosterone, they get changed into more androgen instead.

 When Is CAH Suspected?